Asean Business logo

 Exports rebound

-This recovery was driven by a 5.2 per cent rise in exports alongside a moderation in imports to 4.6 per cent.
+This was driven by a 5.2 per cent rise in exports alongside a moderation in imports to 4.6 per cent.

 Export growth was mainly driven by continued expansion in electrical and electronics shipments.
-Gross import growth eased amid slower growth in capital, intermediate and consumer goods imports.

 The latest data echoed the World Bank’s recent assessment of Malaysia’s economic resilience.

-Zafer Mustafaoglu, division director for the Philippines, Malaysia and Brunei at the World Bank, said on Thursday that Malaysia’s economy was expected to grow 4.4 per cent this year, driven primarily by robust domestic demand.
+Zafer Mustafaoglu, division director for the Philippines, Malaysia and Brunei at the World Bank, said on Thursday that Malaysia’s economy is expected to grow 4.4 per cent this year, driven primarily by robust domestic demand.

 He said the country consistently exceeded expectations in the second half of 2025, despite a “profoundly uncertain” global environment.